 Can you tell me more about the Loop Trail?

 The trailhead starts from the U-turn on the west side of Going to the Sun Road, known as the Loop.
 It takes you through some areas dramatically burned by the 2003 forest fires and reveals one of the best kept secrets of burned areas; new vistas and amazing displays of wildflowers and new growth.
 The trail is 4.2 miles long, climbs 2300 feet, and takes about 3-4 hours to hike.

 When does the Loop Trail open?

 The loop trail is usually passable by mid June; well before Granite Park Chalet opens.

 I want to hike in on one trail and hike out on another, how do I get back to my car?

 Use a shuttle.
 Glacier National Park is operating a free shuttle along Going to the Sun Road with a regular schedule and stops at all trailheads.
 There is more information here.

-If you are hiking over Swiftcurrent Pass to the Many Glacier area you can use the East Side shuttle to get you connected back to the Going to the Sun Road shuttle.
+If you are hiking over Swiftcurrent Pass to the Many Glacier area there are east side shuttles available from Glacier National Park Lodges, and Glacier Park Inc that can help connect you back to the Going to the Sun Road shuttle.